mayasharma2110/Bookworm/README.md

 Testing - Tested the feature by trying to log in with the wrong password and also the wrong username.

-Result - The feature acted as normally and it did tell me the username and/or password was wrong and reloaded the log in page.
+Result - The feature acted as normally, and it did tell me the username and/or password was wrong and reloaded the log in page.

 Expected - When the user logs in with the correct username and password and they will be taken to the home page and notified they logged in successfully.